secondRZ/swe-interview/topics/unity-and-game-dev.md

 * **Project Setup**
   * Each frame in a game render as they are needed.
 You want to aim for a render speed of 60fps or higher.
 Window -&gt; Lighting -&gt; Settings.
 Uncheck "Realtime Global Illumination" and "Baked Global Illumination".
 Also uncheck "Auto Generate" at the bottom.
 Then close the window. \(Look up what these do later on.\)
   * Edit -&gt; Project Settings -&gt; Player.
 In the "Other Settings" section of the window, change the "Color Space" to "Linear".
+  * Edit -&gt; Project Settings -&gt; Quality.
+Delete all except "Fastest" and "Fantastic".
+Rename "Fastest" to "Low Quality".
+Change the texture quality to "Quarter Res".
+Rename "Fantastic" to "High Quality".
+* **Tips**
+  * After adding any assets with their own lighting, go to Window -&gt; Lighting -&gt; Settings and click "Generate Lighting".

 ## Process